numinit/flack/README.md

 ## Start search.nixos.org on any flake!

 The following example will document options and packages in [nixPKCS](https://github.com/numinit/nixpkcs).
-Click the "Flakes" button and type "pkcs11" to see module options and packages.
+Visit http://localhost:2020, click the "Flakes" button, and type "pkcs11" to see module options and packages.

     nix run github:numinit/flack -- --flake github:numinit/flack?dir=search \
         --override-input flake github:numinit/nixpkcs

 You can override the 'flake' input of the search app to any flake you want.

-The first request on each channel may take up to 30 seconds to load as nixpkgs is evaluated.
+The first request on each channel may take up to 30 seconds to load as nixpkgs is evaluated (and nixos-search is compiled in the background).
 Subsequent requests will be fast.

 ## Experimental